rockease2021/urlLookupService/README.md

    2. Timer based approach.
 The timer will run for the configured time (10min) to access the mount location to update the URL lists.

    In the future, We can add the file integrity checks on the mounted file to make sure it is not corrupted.

+   3. Corn job -  To schedule a job for every 10min to run the python script.
+The script will follow the same model as #2 to load the url lists on RedisDB.

 # Setup Documentation

 # Unit test

+# Performance / Scale